aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 ```

 ### Step 3 - Update channel config to include new org - Fabric Orderer Org
+This step generates a new channel config for the new org.
+It does this by fetching the current channel config,
+generating a new channel config, then comparing the new and old configs to create a 'diff'.
+The 'diff' will be applied
+to the channel in step 5, after it has been signed by the network members in step 4.

 On the EC2 bastion in the existing Fabric network, i.e. where the orderer is running.

 * Edit the file `./remote-org/step3-create-channel-config.sh`, and add the new org and domain to the two ENV variables at the